NICE process and methods

 8.4 Guidance from other developers

-Published guidelines not accredited by NICE are assessed for quality using the AGREE II instrument or the AGREE global rating scale instrument.
-There is no cut‑off point for accepting or rejecting a guideline, and each committee needs to set its own parameters.
+Sometimes relevant guidelines published by organisations other than NICE are identified in the search for evidence and considered appropriate for inclusion in the evidence base.
+Intellectual property issues must be considered when using content from other organisations.
+Published guidelines are assessed for quality using the AGREE II instrument.
+There is no cutoff point for accepting or rejecting a guideline, and each committee needs to set its own parameters.
 These should be documented in the methods of the guideline, and a summary of the assessment included in the evidence review.
 The full results of the assessment should be presented with the guideline.
+The evidence reviews in the guideline need to be critically appraised (using checklists in the appendix on appraisal checklists, evidence tables, GRADE and economic profiles) to ensure that the quality of the evidence is appropriate for deriving NICE recommendations.

-Reviews of evidence from guidelines that cover review questions being addressed by the committee may be considered as evidence if they:
+Reviews of evidence from guidelines that directly cover review questions being addressed by the committee may be considered as evidence if they:

 -